-The Great Smoky Mountains National Park, with a gateway in Cherokee, North Carolina, is the most visited National Park in America.
+The Great Smoky Mountains National Park is the most visited National Park in America.
 Covering more than half a million acres in Western North Carolina and Eastern Tennessee, the Park attracts nature-lovers, hikers, campers, fishermen, photographers, and other travelers looking for beauty, refreshment, and renewal of spirit.

 An International Biosphere in NC Blue Ridge Mountains